Israel Fast Facts

 June 2, 2014 - Hamas and Fatah swear in a unity government.
 A year later, the government is dissolved due to tensions between the two groups.

 July-August 2014 - In response to rocket attacks by Hamas, Israel conducts an offensive called Operation Protective Edge.
-According to the UN, 2,104 Palestinians are killed during the offensive.
-On the Israeli side, 69 people are killed.
+More than 1,800 Palestinians are killed amid the fighting in Gaza.

+December 23, 2016 - The UN Security Council approves a resolution which calls on Israel to "immediately and completely cease all settlement activities in the occupied Palestinian territory, including East Jerusalem."

+May 1, 2017 - Hamas unveils a new policy document that says the group accepts the idea of a Palestinian state within borders drawn up prior to the Six-Day War in 1967.
+The new charter does not, however, recognize Israel as a legitimate sovereign state.
+In response to the announcement, a spokesman for Netanyahu says, "Hamas is attempting to fool the world but it will not succeed."